pravin5551/pravin5551/README.md

 <h1 align="center">Hi 👋, I'm Pravin Pawar</h1>
-<h3 align="center">A passionate full stack Android Development with experience in building intelligent & scalable applications using Flutter | Kotlin | Java.
-I love mobile apps, distributed systems, open source projects and the challenges associated with them.
-I like writing,sharing my knowledge with other engineers. </h3>
+<h3 align="center">A dedicated Android Developer skilled in Kotlin, Java, and Dart with a strong background in debugging and MVVM architecture.
+Proficient in Flutter Provider, Room, SQFlite, and adept at Deep Linking and Sembast.
+Experienced with BitBucket, Figma, Trello, Jira, and Agile Methodology.
+Expertise in Git, Android SDK, and Payment Gateway integration.
+Well-versed in Memory Management, ExoPlayer, and Google API usage.
+Experienced in Linter Integration, Google Play Store deployment, State Management, and API Integration.
+Proficient with Charles Web Debugging Proxy.
+Passionate about mobile app development, open-source projects, and sharing knowledge with fellow engineers. </h3>

 - 🌱 I’m currently working on **Mobile Development**